FEHD Logo

 The medium of instruction and assessment is English.

 Full-time students are expected to complete the programme in 1 year, while part-time students are expected to complete the programme in 2 years.
 Full-time students will attend 4 classes per week and part-time students will attend 2 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus.
-Classes may also be held on weekday or weekend at the Tseung Kwan O Study Centre / North Point Study Centre (starting from Sep 2023) / Kowloon Tong Satellite Study Centre as decided by the University.
+Classes may also be held on weekday or weekend at the Tseung Kwan O Study Centre / North Point Study Centre / Kowloon Tong Satellite Study Centre as decided by the University.

 Applicants should hold a recognised Bachelor’s degree and preferably have introductory psychology training at a recognised tertiary institution.
 Shortlisted applicants may be required to attend an interview/ take a test.